 The Dyads study was a longitudinal study following children since they were in 7th grade.
 Parent-child dyads both underwent fMRI scans and completed questionnaires on family, school, and psychological well-being.
 The goal of this study was to investigate neural changes in children’s cognitive control, emotion regulation, and risk-taking behavior, with special attention to the role of parents in these processes.

 The Journeys in Adolescence (JIA 家) Study was a multimethod investigation examining the academic achievement, physical health, and emotional well-being of Chinese American adolescents and their families.
 Most studies of Chinese American families take place in diverse metropolitan areas and ethnic enclaves but JIA focuses on the unique experiences of families living in small, mostly homogenous Midwestern towns.
 We used questionnaires, daily checklists, and diurnal cortisol to answer a wide range of questions surrounding acculturation, family, school, and peer relationships, psychological functioning, and physical health and nutrition.

 Funding source: Immigrant Health Transitions Initiative Seed Grant, UIUC

 College Transition Study

-The College Transition Study (CTS) seeks to understand how changes during the course of social development across the high school-college transition impact the psychological well-being of college students.
-We are specifically interested in examining the role of close relationships (e.g., family, significant others, etc.) in this process.
+The College Transition Study (CTS) sought to understand how changes during the course of social development across the high school-college transition impact the psychological well-being of college students.
+We were specifically interested in examining the role of close relationships (e.g., family, significant others, etc.) in this process.
 Over 500 first year college students completed self report measures prior to starting their first semester of school, and we followed these same students over their college years.
 In their second year of college, approximately 40 students completed a brain scan, and one year later completed several self report measures.